percona/pmm/docs/setting-up/client/remote.md

 - For resolutions <= 10 seconds, timeout is set to resolution minus 1 second.
 For example, for 10 second resolution, timeout will be set at 9 seconds.
 - For lower resolutions (values > 10 seconds), the scrape timeout is set to 90% of the resolution time.
 For example, for 60 second resolution, the scrape timeout will be set to 54 seconds.

-## How to check for scrape timeouts.
+## How to check for scrape timeouts

 Sometimes it is hard to check if you are using the correct values to scrape or if there some other reason why there is no data in a dashboard even when the instance has been added correctly and the agent is running.

 One aditional step you can do is to check for scrape target statuses.
 Browse to http://<your-pmm-server-address-here>/prometheus/targets and then click on the Unhealthy button.

 ![!image](../../_images/scrape_targets_01.png)